 • See the InfoFinland web page about everyday life in Finland for further advice.

-Åbo Akademi University do not provide on campus housing or dormitories, and unfortunately we cannot help you secure housing or apply for housing.
+Åbo Akademi University does not provide on campus housing or dormitories, and unfortunately we cannot help you secure housing or apply for housing.

 • Look through the information and links on this page, for help and guidance on how to start your studies.
-Remeber the checklist avilable in the column at the right!
+Please note the checklist available in the column at the right!

 • Arrange your travel.
 Here you find information on different ways of reaching your campus city.